ro22e0/Javanaise-spring-api/README.md

 REStApi
 =======

-We will use a REStApi to communicate between all our application, i will explain how to use it and some exemple.
+We will use a REStApi to communicate between all our application.
+All the request to the web api will be at this address `localhost:8443/webapi/`.

+I will explain how to use it with some examples.

 User Management
 ---------------